ducktors/fastify-socket.io/README.md

 You can use it as is without passing any option, or you can configure it as explained by Socket.io [doc](https://socket.io/docs/server-api/).

+### Hook

+The plugin also adds an `onClose` hook which closes the socket server when the `fastify` instance is closed.

 ## Acknowledgements

 The code is a port for Fastify of [`socket.io`](https://github.com/socketio/socket.io).